 Aloha and Welcome to Beyond Accessibility Toward Inclusivity: Making learning available to as many as possible.

-We are using Universal Design for Learning (UDL) as a framework to design learning to be as inclusive as possible from the start.
+Leeward CC has chosen to use Universal Design for Learning (UDL) as our framework to design learning to be as inclusive as possible from the very beginning.
 Accessibility of online materials falls within the Representation area of UDL.

 This site is organized into the following areas: